ionic-enterprise/tutorials/docs/portals/training/ios/02-creating-a-portal.md

 Once complete, the Jobsync app will dynamically load the appropriate web app into a Portal configured within this detail view.

 A good first step is to configure and display a Portal, loading a sample web app to ensure the configuration works.
-In the next section, you will utilize the Portals CLI to generate a sample web app and sync it with the iOS project.
+In the next section, you will utilize the Portals CLI to download a sample web app and sync it with the iOS project.

 ## Syncing the sample web app